supermemo/ImageOcclusionEditor/README.md

 **Usage**: `ImageOcclusionEditor.exe <BackgroundFile> <OcclusionFile>`

-**Editing**: The SVG code is embedded inside the PNG Occlusion file, enabling edition of existing occlusions.
+**Editing occlusions**: The SVG code is embedded inside the PNG Occlusion file, enabling edition of existing occlusions.
 Simply open them again with Image Occlusion Editing like you normally would.

 ### Demonstration video